radamstx/ss-unit-test/README.md

 npm test
 ```

+## Continuous Integration

+Upon commit, a build will start on circleci and tests will run.
+You may find the build here: https://circleci.com/gh/radamstx/ss-unit-test

 ### Required changes

 Add, subtract, multiply, divide all had the incorrect operand in the calculation.
 Add and subtract needed the operand